Testing you can trust

 The DCC network relies on smart meters and communication hubs operating efficiently.
 We make sure that they do.
-We provide a range of services and support environments designed to test device operability, which lets us ensure functionality, and lets you ensure your meters work seamlessly on the network.
+We provide a range of services and support environments designed to test device operability, which lets us ensure functionality, and lets you ensure your smart metering systems work seamlessly on the network.

 How we test

-We help customers with the development and testing of meters and provide a range of services and facilities.
+We help customers with the development and testing of gas and electricity meters and provide a range of services and facilities.
 From testing environments and software tools that can be accessed remotely, to process testing and certification, to face-to-face support - we’re here to help.

 Supporting your certification